PEXANE2/azure-docs.tr-tr/articles/governance/policy/how-to/author-policies-for-arrays.md

 }
 ```

-**Iprules** dizisi aşağıdaki senaryo tablosu için aşağıdaki gibidir:
+**ipRules** dizisi aşağıdaki senaryo tablosu için aşağıdaki gibidir:

 ```json
 "ipRules": [